 9. Keeping Your Air Clean

 Look into air purification systems and air duct cleaning to support your home treatment plan for allergies.
+Many local ac repair technicians will offer duct cleaning and enhanced air filtration systems.
 The key to air purifier selection is matching the right sized purifier to the size of your room.
 Small devices work in rooms up to 150 square feet, while medium sized devices are optimized for approximately 200-400 square feet.
 In an open concept home, you may want to look for one or more large devices.
 As with vacuum cleaners, look for certified asthma and allergy-friendly models of air purifiers for your home.

 While some people use chemical pesticides like sprays, foggers, and fumigators to rid their homes of allergens, we’ve made it number 10 on the list because it’s not necessary if you take steps 1-9.
 The evidence is strongest in relation to studies on physical measures (i.e., covering bedding, removing carpets, and hot washing of blankets) in a study published in the Journal of Allergy and Clinical Immunology.
 None of the successful studies had a major component of chemical treatment.
 Very few infestations actually justify this drastic and environmentally unfriendly measure and most people choose natural options to avoid chemicals in the home, especially in the bedroom.